 Every so often, I get the question from clients regarding proper classification of employee vs. independent contractor.
 Part of the reason why these questions are constantly being asked is that the exact definition of independent contractors vs. employees is not set in stone.
 Interpretation of laws and principals can provide a guide to employers in defining the business relationship between themselves and the candidate.

 As rule of thumb, I always use three sources when trying to answer these difficult questions.
-To define status of an independent contractor, I refer to common laws and principals adapted by federal government and the states, the Fair Labor Standards Act of 1938, and, finally, I take into account the decisions made by the courts.
+To define the status of an independent contractor, I refer to common laws and principals adopted by the federal government and the states, the Fair Labor Standards Act of 1938, and, finally, I take into account the decisions made by the courts.
 Especially in my home state of California, the third source of information gives me a road-map of what’s established as precedence from the courts in the state.

 Common laws and principals adopted by IRS and many states define independent contractors primarily by the level of control the employer has over services, the product the independent contractors produce, whether or not the employer governs how the independent contractor will perform services and how he/she accomplishes such services.